 The bulk of the recommendations received by the Council in this amendment cycle are consistent with the substance of the program provisions, and none of the recommendations caused the Council to consider the need to revise these provisions by introducing new or significantly altered concepts.
 Also, substantial production programs and facilities are already implemented under the program, nearly all subject to significant multi-year implementation and funding commitments and all with extensive monitoring and evaluation elements.
 So, the Council concluded there was no need in this amendment cycle to revise the provisions of the 2014 Program.
 No entity commented on the draft to object to this approach.
-And with the exception that production activities as recommended by the Spokane Tribe of Indians should be one part of the considerations that Bonneville, the Spokane Tribe of Indians and others discuss as they collaborate to bring about the broad suite of mitigation actions in the Grand Coulee/Chief Joseph area called for in Part II (2020 Addendum, Part II, at 4-5), the Council did not identify in Part II a pressing implementation need with regard to production activities under the program.
+And with the exception that production activities as recommended by the Spokane Tribe of Indians should be one part of the considerations that Bonneville, the Spokane Tribe of Indians and others discuss as they collaborate to bring about the broad suite of mitigation actions in the Grand Coulee/Chief Joseph area called for in Part II (2020 Addendum, Part II, at 38-39), the Council did not identify in Part II a pressing implementation need with regard to production activities under the program.

-What the Council did need to address in the draft Addendum, consistent with a subset of the recommendations, was the role of artificial production in the program's goal, objectives and performance indicators, and how to assess at the program level the performance of artificial production in meeting the program's objectives.
-For this reason, Part I of the draft Addendum included the following provisions related to artificial production and program performance, provisions to be finalized later in 2020:
+What the Council did need to address in the Addendum, consistent with a subset of the recommendations, was the role of artificial production in the program's goal, objectives and performance indicators, and how to assess at the program level the performance of artificial production in meeting the program's objectives.
+For this reason, Part I of the Addendum included a number of provisions related to artificial production and program performance: